 “One of the things I enjoyed the most and will miss is working with the IPPD teams,” he said.
 “I got to know the team members well and have several with whom I have become friends.”

 In 1996, Dr. Nemo was awarded the UF Superior Accomplishment Award for Faculty Service.
 He also received the Alpha Phi Omega Distinguished Service Key in 1991.
 He was the department’s undergraduate coordinator from 2015 until he retired and was the graduate coordinator at various times.

-Dr. Nemo helped the Department achieve ABET accreditation as self-study co-author, and introduced graduate courses in computational complexity, distributed systems, computer and network security, as well as undergraduate courses in networks, computer and network security, and cryptology.
+Dr. Nemo helped the department achieve ABET accreditation as a self-study co-author, and introduced graduate courses in computational complexity, distributed systems, computer and network security, as well as undergraduate courses in networks, computer and network security, and cryptology.
 He also introduced the graduate cybersecurity certificate program.

 The department is thankful to Dr. Nemo for his dedication to the department and UF, and for his years of service, teaching and research.

 Marketing & Communications Specialist

 Herbert Wertheim College of Engineering